 If you wish to attend an event that is not listed below, please email me.

 Reminder: Any Trinity student can request a free Bantam Bus Pass from Joe Barber in Office of Community Service and Civic Engagement, Mather basement.
-Learn more about CT Transit buses that stop near Trinity on the Community Learning Transportation page.
+Learn more about CT Transit buses that stop near Trinity on the CHER Transportation page.

 - See schedule/location of all events on CGA calendar